Children’s Mental Health

 HG trained family psychotherapist Miriam Chachamu presents a wonderful teaching day, Understanding and Improving children’s difficult Behaviour, which focuses mainly on pre-eleven year-old children, looking at how to help them get their essential emotional needs met.
-Next available course date: 12th May (London) – learn more.
+Learn more.

 On the face of it, choosing to harm our own bodies seems totally irrational, but in her HG training day Overcoming Self-harm: how to reduce and prevent self-harming behaviours, HG trained NHS therapist Emily Gajewski explains the fascinating logic behind the act, as the body’s natural hormone release following injury soothes, comforts and distracts from the ongoing sources of stress in the young person’s life.
-Next available course date: 5 May (London) – learn more.
+Learn more.

 The most fundamental insight that the HG approach gave me was seeing problem behaviour as an inappropriate attempt to meet valid needs in the child.
 Being able to identify these needs and look at how the child can learn to meet these needs in a way that’s more acceptable gave me the roadmap that I neededMiriam Chachamu, Family and Child Psychotherapist, and HG Tutor